ckanchanda/Surf_Check/README.md

 - What are the average for the parameters in these beaches?
 - What popular surfing location in CA provides the most ideal surfing conditions in a given season?
-- Temperature, swell size/period.
-Leave out wind direction if its too hard
+- Temperature, swell size/period and how they reflect any specific trends
-- Accessibility to beaches
+- Accessibility to beaches overall
-- Peak surfing times/locations?
+- Peak surfing times/locations, and determining these qualities?
-- Potentially information on # of surfer/instructors
 - Categorize surf conditions by levels: beginner, intermediate, expert?